waggle-sensor/waggle/user_documentation/tutorial.md

 sudo apt-get install avrdude
 ```

-Connect microUSB-USB cable to Wagman with the computer.
+Connect microUSB-USB cable to wagman with the computer.

 Run install.sh: